 Driving in wet weather can be hazardous, even for the most skilled drivers among us.
 Visibility is affected and cars can become difficult to control.
 Here are some tips to ensure for a safe trip while tackling heavy downfalls.

 Make Sure your Car is Prepared

 It is good practice to remember that your journey begins before you start the car.
 There are a few necessary checks all motorists should carry out.

-- Firstly, it is crucial that window wipers are fully functional.
+- Firstly, it is crucial that window wipers are fully functional, otherwise they'll NEED TO BE REPLACED.
 Check both front and back!
 Your wipers may have become worn over time and will therefore be unable to clear the windows properly.

 - Secondly, it is advised that your tyres are the legal recommended thread depth.
 This allows for better grip on the road.
 If the threads are worn then there is nowhere for the water to go and your car will be effectively “floating” on water.

 - If possible, fill up on fuel before setting off on a journey.
 Between lights, air conditioning, and windscreen wipers fuel consumption greatly increases.

 - Finally, before setting off on a journey in the heavy rain, you should consider whether or not the journey is actually necessary.

 Slow Down and Increase Stopping Distance

 This tip should really go without saying yet there are some motorists who either don’t know or don’t care about the perils of wet weather driving.
 Rain makes the road slippery meaning less control and requiring greater stopping distances.
 The two second rule should be at least doubled.
 4 seconds is the recommended time when driving in wet conditions.
 The added safety of this extra stopping distance will mean nothing if you are driving too fast.
 Driving quickly will not give you adequate time to react should the car in front make a sudden movement.
 Speeding gives you less control over the car which may result in skidding.